Val & Phil

 We decided to live life to the full.
 Our motto was “grab each day as it comes, hope for the best, prepare for the worst and two fingers to cancer”.
 We had several holidays and short breaks.
 Phil played golf every week.
 He ate normally, and with the help of the Sue Ryder Consultant was able to manage his pain.

 Making the last days count

 We crossed our fingers and booked a 10 day holiday to spend Christmas with our son in Dubai.
 We made it, and had a great time.
 Phil by that time was eating very little and sleeping more than usual, but his spirits were high.
 We came home from Dubai and my sister and brother-in-law joined us for New Year’s Eve and we all had a long walk round our home town discussing what car he was going to buy.
 He was always an optimist and refused to give in to his illness.
-This picture of Phil (right) was taken just two weeks before he died, it showed how well he looked despite being terminal.

 On 10th January he was rushed into hospital, he was bleeding into the stomach and the cancer had spread to his liver.
 They wanted to operate to insert a stent into his liver, but by this time he was more or less unconscious and it was obvious to me that he was dying.
 I told the consultant surgeon that I really did not want to put him through any more medical intervention, and I managed to get him transferred to a small cottage hospital which had four palliative rooms.
 I am very thankful that I did this.